sn-2003/Startup-Connect/SUPABASE_SETUP.md

    - Check that `SUPABASE_SERVICE_ROLE_KEY` is set in your Vercel environment variables
    - Verify the service role key is correct (not the anon key)
    - Check Vercel function logs for detailed error messages
    - Ensure storage buckets exist and have proper policies
+7. **AI Mentor 500 Error**:
+   - Check that `GEMINI_API_KEY` is set in your Vercel environment variables
+   - Verify the Gemini API key is valid and has quota remaining
+   - Check Vercel function logs for specific error messages
+   - Ensure the Google AI Studio API key has proper permissions